Code-Institute-Submissions/Touchdown/testing.md

 1. **Test:** Verfiy the cards operate consistantly on all devices and screen sizes.

     **Result:** During testing the cards remained hightlighted on touchscreen devices which added confusion to the game play.
     This was corrected by only applying the hover class on larger screens using a mouse interaction (over 1200px).

+    Git commit: 817426cdb02f006feff89ced5ab0110c13ac8d82

 1. **Test:** Verfiy the cards can be clicked and the function operates correctly